1945 Detroit Tigers season

-The 1945 Detroit Tigers was the team's 45th since they entered the American League in 1901.
-The team won the American League pennant, then went on to win the 1945 World Series, defeating the Chicago Cubs 4 games to 3.
-It was the second World Series championship for the Tigers.
-Detroit pitcher Hal Newhouser was named the American League's Most Valuable Player for the second consecutive season.
+The 1945 Detroit Tigers was the team's 45th season since they entered the American League in 1901.
+The team won the American League pennant on the final day of the season for their fourth pennant in the last eleven years and first since 1940.
+They then went on to win the 1945 World Series, defeating the Chicago Cubs in seven games.
+It was the second World Series championship for the Tigers and first in ten years.

+Detroit pitcher Hal Newhouser was named the American League's Most Valuable Player (MVP). for the 2nd consecutive season.